hanneoberman/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, my name is Hanne Oberman.
 I'm a research master's student Methodology and Statistics for the Behavioural, Biomedical and Social Sciences at Utrecht University.
-I expect to graduate May 2020.
+I expect to graduate this month (May 2020).

-[**Warning: This website is still under construction.**]